 4. Teach about it: You don’t have to be a school teacher or a parent to engage in the activity of teaching.
 All of us are capable of imparting knowledge to those who need it most.
 As a parent you can teach your children, as an aunt or uncle you can teach your nieces and nephews, and as a friend you can impart knowledge to a friend who needs your support.
 You can teach in formal settings such as a workshop, seminar, or a live class to educate people about your movement and how they can be part of it.

-No matter what your age, race, economic, or social status, know that you have a message that could improve the life of someone out there.
+No matter what your age, race, economic, or social status, know that when you share your message you could improve the life of someone out there.
 If you feel the urge to speak your truth, grab that mic and unapologetically share it with the world.
-Your demonstration of courage is what we need to instigate progress and the evolution of our civilization.
+Your courage to be heard can make all the difference!

 All my best on your journey,